Health & Safety in China

 As for food, unclean or undercooked food may cause diarrhea or other diseases.
 So stick to safe food seems rather important in your trip.
 Thumb rules for choosing food: food is cooked and served hot; hard-cooked eggs; fruits and vegetables washed in clean water and peeled yourself; pasteurized dairy products.
 Street vendors are not recommended for fragile stomach.
 If you are kin to street food, please find sanitized places to eat.

 If you need any medical care in your trip, then the first thing is that you need to get a list of the local hospitals at your destination.
-For our customers, you don’t have to worry about that, if you need any medical care, our tour guide will take you to the hospital and help you through the medical procedures.
+For our customers, if you need any medical care, you can turn to your travel guide or travel consultant for help.
 Then, check your travel insurance plan to check what kind of medical service will be covered by the insurance.
 Make sure the insurance plan cover the situation you may encounter in the trip.
 For independent travelers, translate your blood type, chronic conditions, allergies and generic names of the medications you are taking into Chinese in advance in case you will need them in the local hospital.
 Before your departure, make sure you bring enough medications for your trip (bring extra amount in case of a delay).
 Check with your doctor to see if there will need any other medicines for your trip in China.

 China is a very safe country to visit.
 Comparing with other countries, like U.S. and some European countries, China is an extremely safe place.
 Crime rate is very low in China, and crimes conducted to foreigner travelers are exceedingly rare.
 In fact, the biggest threat you may encounter is traffic accidents.

-Though traffic accident is the biggest threat when you visit China, the road death of China is still much lower than many other countries, like India.
+Though traffic accident is the biggest threat when you visit China, the road death of China is still much lower than many other countries.
 So don’t worry too much about this problem.
 If you travel with us – China Discovery, we will make sure your whole trip is safe and sound.

 Basic road rules in China: for mainland China, driving is on the right-hand side of the road, while in Hong Kong and Macau, driving is on the left.
 Drivers are required to stop at red traffic lights in accordance with law.
 Seatbelts shall be worn when provided.